cody-dot-js/codyaprice.com-legacy/content/blog/the-best-practice-is-shipping/index.md

 </figcaption>

 That being said, I believe that the direction svelte took is the future of web development.
-In my spare time (lol 😂), I can revisit using svelte and sapper.
+In my spare time, I can revisit using svelte and sapper.
 Maybe they'll have more support and features by then?
 Maybe then I'll have enough time and experience to roll my own solutions that mimic what the Gatsby starter blog gives you out of the box. 🤷‍♂️

 I'm still working on my personal website, but it's deployed live now and it has (some) content on it.
 I can quickly add more without fighting a learning curve and that's the most important thing right now.
 Who knows, maybe React and Gatsby will satisfy my needs for years to come?
-One thing's for sure, knowing the JavaScript scene, there'll always be a new hot thing to try out.
+One thing's for sure, knowing the JavaScript scene, there will always be a new hot thing to try out.
 Today it's svelte, tomorrow it's `${hotNewJavaScriptFramework}`.
 As long as I'm learning and growing along the way, that's all I can ask for!

 Thanks for reading! ✌️